 On the other hand, if a character backpack makes you laugh I’m all for it.
 This Yoda backpack will appeal to your child’s love of the Star Wars films and it will appeal to your desire to laugh just a little bit when you send your kids to school.
 When I showed it to Max he crinkled his nose and backed away from me slowly saying, “I just really think I want a Power Rangers backpack.
 Okay?”
 Maybe your child is a little more adventurous.

-Tomorrow we’ll look at lunch boxes, you know that box I fill with food everyday and send off with my daughter, who eats three bites and returns the box to me full at the end of the day?
+Here we look at lunch boxes, you know that box I fill with food every day and send off with my daughter, who eats three bites and returns the box to me full at the end of the day?
 Yes, that one.